dan-tee/blog/content/2016q1/how to become a machine learning expert in one simple step.md

 > Participate in Kaggle competitions.

 It is easy to get this one wrong though.
-The price money and the leaderboard could easily make you think, it is about winning kaggle competitions.
+The prize money and the leaderboard could easily make you think, it is about winning kaggle competitions.
 The inglorious truth is, winning is a distraction.
 Winning a data science competition needs skills that are not relevant to a data science job.
 You need to build overly complex models and squeeze out the last fractions of a